 - Remove the skin from a chunk of ginger root (about 1/2 inch to an inch depending on how much you’re making), or scrub it well.
 Grate or chop it into the hot water.
 With organic ginger I often leave the skin on, but it’s personal preference.

 - Put this into a thermos and drink it throughout the day.

 Step 2: First meal of the day: Include Garlic and Greens

 Focus your first meal of the day on 2 foods that are great for boosting your immune system and supporting your gut: greens and garlic.

 - Dark leafy greens have an abundance of phytonutrients and their fiber speeds up digestion.

 - Garlic contains a highly beneficial compound called allicin, which has potent antiviral, antibacterial and anti cancer properties.

-- I like to lightly sautee some swiss chard, kale or dandelion greens and garlic with a little olive oil, and have it with a couple egg whites.
+- I like to lightly sauté some spinach, swiss chard, kale or dandelion greens and garlic with a little olive oil, and have it with my eggs.

-For detox purposes, I specifically go super simple with what I put into the green smoothie, only including organic fruits and veggies, and super detoxifying greens like dandelion greens (kale is a good alternative too), just water, and no protein powder or seeds.
+For restorative purposes, I specifically go super simple with what I put into the green smoothie, including organic fruits and veggies, and focusing on low glycemic fruits (berries and apples will generally be lower in fruit sugar than tropical fruits like banana and mango).

 1 chunk fresh ginger